Frequently asked questions about Date of Death real estate appraisals

-These answers apply primarily to Date of Death and retrospective real estate appraisals in Alameda County, California.
+These answers address common questions about Date of Death and retrospective real estate appraisals.

 A Date of Death Appraisal is a type of retrospective real estate appraisal that determines the fair market value of a property as of the owner's date of death.
 Rather than valuing the property based on today’s market conditions, the appraisal analyzes comparable sales and market behavior that existed during the historical time period surrounding the date of death.